grifflug/griffDocs/terminal_config/Smiley_Rob.md

 Profile is set to **Pro**, with font set to **Monaco 10 Pt**. (with Antialias disabled).

+## ~/.dotfiles Directory

+I have created a directory called `~/.dotfiles` which contains symlinks to these files.
+This makes it easier to access just dotfiles and not your whole home folder.

+For a script on how to generate one yourself, visit [my gist](https://gist.github.com/rjchatfield/9133503).

 ## ~/.bash_profile

 Notice that this .bash_profile loads in a collection of other dotfiles.

     #!/bin/bash

 	for file in ~/.{bash_prompt,exports,aliases,functions,git-completion.bash,profile}; do [ -r "$file" ] && source "$file"
   		echo "Loading $file"